Wiretap Channels with Causal State Information: Strong Secrecy: Concluding remarks

 \section{Concluding remarks}

+In this last section, let us get started with quoting a paragraph from Chia and El Gamal \cite{chia-elgamal}, which addressed an interesting non-trivial problem:

+“We used key generation from state information to improve the message transmission rate.
+It may be possible to extend this idea to the case when the state information is available only at the encoder.
+This case, however, is not straightforward to analyze since it would be necessary for the encoder to reveal some state information to the decoder (and, hence, partially to the eavesdropper) in order to agree on a secret key, which would reduce the wiretap coding part of the rate.”
-So far we have investigated the coding problem for WCs with {\em causal} CSI at Alice and/or Bob to establish reasonable lower bounds on the {\em strong} secrecy capacity, which are summarized as Theorems \ref{teiri:main1} (the key result in this paper).
-In particular, it was shown that the result on the system of Chia and El Gamal \cite{chia-elgamal} is directly derivable from Theorem \ref{teiri:main1} in this paper.

-Although Theorem \ref{teiri:main1} treats the WC with CSI available {\em only} at Alice, it actually provides also the fundamental basis for investigating general WCs with various directions of {\em causal} CSIs available among Alice, Bob and Eve.
+Motivated by it, we have investigated the coding problem for WCs with causal CSI at Alice and/or Bob, and established reasonable lower bounds on the secrecy capacity, which are summarized as Theorems 1 (one of the key results in this paper).
+Although Theorem 1 treats the WC with CSI available only at Alice, it can actually be useful enough for investigating general WCs with three correlated causal CSIs available at Alice, Bob and Eve, respectively.
+We would like to remind that this seemingly “general” WCs can actually be reduced to our WCs with CSI available only at Alice.
 In this connection, the reader may refer, for example, to Khisti, Diggavi and Wornell \cite{khisti-wornell}, and Goldfeld, Cuff and Permuter \cite{goldfeld}.

-As was pointed out in Section \ref{sec:previous}, the main ingredients thereby to establish Theorems \ref{teiri:main1} actually consist of the well established information-theoretic lemmas such as Slepian-Wolf coding, Csisz\'ar-K\"orner's key construction, Gallager's maximum likelihood decoding, and Han-Verd\'u's resolvability argument, while not invokeing the celebrated argument of typical sequences, which enabled us to well handle also the case with alphabets not necessarily finite, for example, including the case of Gaussian WCs with CSI.
+As was pointed out in Section \ref{sec:previous}, the main ingredients thereby to establish Theorems \ref{teiri:main1} actually consist of the well established information-theoretic lemmas such as Slepian-Wolf coding, Csisz\'ar-K\"orner's key construction, Gallager’s maximum likelihood decoding, and Han-Verd\'u's resolvability argument, while not invoking the celebrated argument of typical sequences, which enabled us to well handle also the case with alphabets not necessarily finite, for example, including possibly the case of Gaussian WCs with CSI.
+Actually, this approach enabled us to derive some interesting results for degraded WCs as follows.
+Theorem \ref{teiri:RR-1} gives lower and upper bounds for the secret (-message) capacity, while, fortunately, the exact formula for the secret-key capacity has been determined.
+Corollary \ref{kei:han-sasaki} shows a causal secrecy capacity with one-sided CSI, which has nice correspondence with the interesting result of Chia and El Gamal with two-sided CSI \cite{chia-elgamal}, while Theorem \ref{teiri:RRR1} gives the secrecy capacity for binary WCs with one-sided CSI to establish a counterpart of Gaussian WCs studied by Costa \cite{costa} as “Writing on dirty paper.”
+Thus, these results together would provide a basic basis for further investigation of WCs with {\em causal} CSI.

-Since the whole proof of Theorem \ref{teiri:main1} has thus been elaborated to reduce to invoking those established lemmas, some people may wonder if Theorem \ref{teiri:main1} cannot be regarded as a meaningful contribution.
-In this connection, we would like to quote from \cite{chia-elgamal} the following paragraph: